 Place the resulting liqueur into a jar or bottle, again covering and storing in a cool place for another 3-4 months.

 It’s hard to describe this unique dark, sweet, slightly nutty flavor.
-It’s lovely sipped, it’s very nice mixed in cold milk, and a friend of ours crafted a new nocino-inspired cocktail.
+It’s lovely sipped, it’s very nice mixed in cold milk (think Baileys and cream or Kahlua and milk), and a friend of ours creatively crafted a new nocino-inspired cocktail.
 Cheers!